inlife/nexrender/README.md

 > **Note:** Job states are mainly used for network rendering.
 If you are using `nexrender-cli` you can skip this section.

-Job can have state feild (`job.state`) be set to one of those values:
+Job can have state field (`job.state`) be set to one of those values:

  * `created` (default)
  * `queued` (when pushed to the nexrender-server)